Our Featured Pet... Kiley is an 18 mo old Skye Terrier, well started with obedience, housetrained, energetic, smart, companionable.

-"Scholarships" for obedience courses accompany the adoption Rainbow Rescue placements.
-It is the perfect avenue for bonding with your new companion.
+"Scholarships" for obedience courses accompany Rainbow Rescue placements.
+It, along with daily walks together, is the perfect avenue for bonding with your new companion.
 We will reimburse the cost of the obedience course once completed.

 Who We Are